cch5ng/music_machine_2015/README.md

   * http://subtlepatterns.com/one-in-a-million-s/

 ### Status
+* hid or disabled sliders other than track 1 in order to troubleshoot

 * (TODO) would like to refactor: currently a lot of redundancy so would like to be able to add new tracks more easily
 * (TODO) need 2 more speed sliders
   * (DONE) added speed update functions to playground.js